2013 Porsche Cayenne Hybrid Performance

 Handling and Braking

 The Cayenne Hybrid is one of the sportier luxury midsize SUVs on the market and reviewers say it handles well, especially for its heavy weight.
 Its steering gets negative comments from one critic who says it lacks feedback and feel.
-One test driver notes that the Cayenne Hybrid’s brakes offer adequate stopping power, but say its regenerative brakes feel strange.
+One test driver notes that the Cayenne Hybrid’s brakes offer adequate stopping power but feel strange because of their regenerative function.

 - "In Edmunds brake testing, the Cayenne Turbo came to a stop from 60 mph in 108 feet, which is exceptional for any vehicle, especially an SUV.
 With its regenerative brakes, the Cayenne S Hybrid fared worse with a stop of 120 feet, but that's still acceptable in this class." -- Edmunds